Fast sampling from constrained spaces using the Metropolis-adjusted Mirror Langevin algorithm: Introduction

-The aforementioned methods related to Dikin walks do not require access to gradients of \(\potential{}\).
+The aforementioned methods related to \textsf{DikinWalk} do not require access to gradients of \(\potential{}\).
 Drawing inspiration from projected gradient descent for optimising functions over constrained feasibility sets, \cite{bubeck2018sampling} propose a projected Langevin algorithm, where each step of \ref{eq:ULA} is projected onto the domain.
 Another class of approaches \citep{brosse2017sampling,gurbuzbalaban2022penalized} propose obtaining a good approximation \(\widetilde{\targetdist}\) of the target \(\targetdist\) such that the support of \(\widetilde{\targetdist}\) is \(\bbR^{d}\), but this does not eliminate the likelihood of iterates lying outside \(\primalspace\).
-This enables enables running the simpler unadjusted Langevin algorithm over \(\widetilde{\targetdist}\) to obtain approximate samples from \(\targetdist\). \textsf{MALA} \citep{roberts1996exponential,dwivedi2018log,chewi2021optimal}, or Hamiltonian Monte Carlo (\textsf{HMC}) \citep{neal2011mcmc,durmus2017convergence,bou2020coupling} is also a viable option for sampling from log-concave distributions over \(\primalspace\); however, guarantees for these methods assume Euclidean geometry of \(\primalspace\) which poses difficulties.
-Riemannian Hamiltonian Monte Carlo (\textsf{RHMC}) \citep{girolami2011riemann,lee2018convergence} extends \textsf{HMC} to allow for sampling in such settings and with provable guarantees, and this has recently been modified to handle constrained domains better in \cite{kook2022sampling}.
-Here too it is assumed that there exists a self-concordant barrier for \(\primalspace\) that can be computed.
-A generalisation of the unadjusted Langevin algorithm to Riemannian manifolds called the Riemannian Langevin algorithm was analysed in \citet{li2023riemannian,gatmiry2022convergence}, but hasn't been experimented with in practice.
-Recently, a novel non-Euclidean proximal sampler was proposed by \cite{gopi2023algorithmic} using the log-Laplace transform, and has yet to be used in applications.
+This enables running the simpler unadjusted Langevin algorithm over \(\widetilde{\targetdist}\) to obtain approximate samples from \(\targetdist\). \textsf{MALA} \citep{roberts1996exponential,dwivedi2018log,chewi2021optimal}, or Hamiltonian Monte Carlo (\textsf{HMC}) \citep{neal2011mcmc,durmus2017convergence,bou2020coupling} is also a viable option for sampling from log-concave distributions over \(\primalspace\); however, guarantees for these methods assume Euclidean geometry of \(\primalspace\), which poses difficulties.
+Riemannian Hamiltonian Monte Carlo (\textsf{RHMC}) \citep{girolami2011riemann,lee2018convergence} extends \textsf{HMC} to allow for sampling in such settings and with provable guarantees, and this has recently been modified to handle constrained domains better in \cite{kook2022sampling,noble2023unbiased}, while assuming that there exists a self-concordant barrier for \(\primalspace\) that is computable. \cite{girolami2011riemann} also proposed the Riemannian Langevin algorithm as a generalisation of \ref{eq:ULA}, and this was subsequently analysed in \citet{gatmiry2022convergence,li2023riemannian}.
+Relatedly, drawing from recent developments in proximal methods for sampling, \citet{gopi2023algorithmic} propose a novel proximal sampler for sampling over non-Euclidean spaces based on the log-Laplace transform.
+While this proximal sampler has desirable and interesting theoretical properties, it is yet to be experimented with in practice.